Train surfing: Hazards

-Hazards that occur whilst train surfing include falling off a moving train, falling underneath the train, colliding with buildings, structures and objects that are close to the train's path as it moves along the track and electrocution from overhead power lines or the trains power supply.

-A person can receive an electric shock from an overhead power line or conductor rail when their body comes into contact with it.
+Common ways that accidents occur during train-surfing include people falling from the roof of the train, falling from the side of the train, falling underneath the wheels of a train, and colliding with an object located on the outside of the train such as a bridge, a signal bridge, a sign, a pole or another oncoming train.

+Other ways accidents occur include when a person comes into contact with the overhead power lines on the roof of a train and receive an electric shock and when a person receives an electric shock without touching the overhead power line after receiving an electric arc that has moved over to their body through the air.
+Accidents also occur when people come into cotact with the trains pantograph.

+Accidents have also occurred when people have attempted to create graffiti on the outside of trains and then collided with a passing object as well as people falling from a train after attempting to take a photo or selfie.

+In relation to 41 train surfing accidents that occurred in Berlin between 1989–1995 it has been commented that "Collision with close-to-track obstacles and slipping from the train proved to be the major sources of danger." and there have been three medical studies that have conducted research into the different types of electrical burns injuries that people have received after they were train surfing on the roof of a train and they either came into contact with the overhead power lines or received an electric shock from an electric arc.

+Electric arcs

-Overhead power lines on railways are also able to create an electric arc meaning that a person does not need to make contact with the power line to receive an electric shock.
-In 2013 Julius Gerhardt was spraying graffiti on freight carriages when he climbed on top of a carriage intending to tag a bridge.
+Overhead power lines on the roofs of trains are able to create electric arcs meaning that a person does not need to make contact with the power line to receive an electric shock.
+In 2013 Julius Gerhardt was spraying graffiti on freight carriages when he climbed on top of a carriage to tag a bridge.
 He was holding a spray can in his right hand, and an electric arc jumped over to the spray can and went through his hand, arm, and chest, then exited out of his right foot.
-He lost consciousness and was then lifted up and carried to a street by the people with him.
+He lost consciousness and was then lifted up and carried to a street by the people who were with him.
 He was in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
 He received burns to over 90% of his body.
-The person commented that "I didn't know about arcs.
+Gerhardt commented that "I didn't know about arcs.
 In the arc, like lightning, electricity is conducted through the air.
 I had the spray can in my right hand.
 When I raised my hand, the metal became an antenna.
 The air transmitted the voltage—and I flew off the train car."
-It has further been commented that "...it is quite possible that from a distance of one meter, a breakdown electric arc will occur on a wristwatch, a phone in a pocket or a belt buckle, that is, on any metal object."
+It has further been commented that "...it is quite possible that from a distance of one meter, a breakdown [electric arc] will occur on a wristwatch, a phone in a pocket or a belt buckle, that is, on any metal object."